 A centralized ledger-based database powered by blockchain is the answer to all of these.
 The users can opt to create a ledger where all the changes of the data are stored and are immutable in nature.
 This means that not only the data is stored, but also its history is stored to provide the necessary means to verify data.
 The data also needs to be cryptographically handled for it to be immutable.

-But, what if companies or organizations try to utilize blockchain solutions such as Ethereum and Hyperledger Fabric to create and manage ledger?
-It can be done, however, it can also lead to implementing a complete blockchain solution which will increase the complexity of the whole project.
+It can be done; however, it can also lead to implementing a complete blockchain solution which will increase the complexity of the whole project.

 Alright, we learned a lot about the Amazon QLDB, but we still need to establish its need in the current ecosystem of solutions and technologies.
 In this section, we will go through the points that reinforce the need for Amazon QLDB.
 Let’s discuss the points below.